Enhancing the sensitivity of single microwave photon detection with bandwidth tunability

-The pump amplitude is chosen by recording two-dimensional plots such as shown in Fig. \ref{fig:4WM} of the main text, where the qubit excited state probability is recorded as a function of pump and signal frequency, $\omega_p$ and $\omega$, respectively, for various pump powers.
+The pump amplitude is chosen by recording two-dimensional plots such as those shown in Fig. \ref{fig:4WM}, where the qubit excited-state probability is recorded as a function of pump and signal frequency, $\omega_p$ and $\omega$, respectively, for various pump powers.
 Each plot is then fitted to the following formula~\cite{albertinale_PhD_manuscript} :